rednblack99/Sprite_Zero/README.md

 ## Singletons Dating App
 ------------------------

-A dating app for Makers to meet their one true pair partner.
+The Singletons dating app is a web-app created in Ruby that allows users to create an account and dating profile which they can then use to find their one true pair partner.

-## MVP
+## TechStack
 -------

-A user can sign in and create a dating profile
+* Ruby
+* DataMapper
+* Sinatra
+* Rake

+for testing and code quality:
+* RSPec
+* Capybara
+* SimpleCov
+* Rubocop

 ## User Stories
 ---------------

+Singletons was created with the following user stories in mind which were used to guide the development process.
+It currently meets all user requirements listed below.

 ```
 As a user
 So I can begin my search for my one true pair partner